adrienycart/AMT_perception_website/README.md

 All the audio examples should be placed in: `./app/static` They should be in a folder containing one subfolder per example, and inside this subfolder, one mp3 per system + a reference mp3 named `target.mp3`

-You can set the relative path of your examples inside the `./app/static` by modifying the variable `DATA_PATH` in `./config.py`
+You can set the relative path of the parent of all the examples inside the `./app/static` folder by modifying the variable `DATA_PATH` in `./config.py`

 ## Running the website